dingo35/brands/docs/installation.md

       Note also that in case the phases cannot be detected automatically (especially when no EVmeter is connected), and SmartEVSE _knows_ it is charging at a single phase (e.g. because Contact2 is at "Always Off"), it assumes that L1 is the phase we are charging on!!

-    - by default C2 is switched OFF ("Not present"); if you want to keep on charging on 3 phases after installing C2, you should change the setting Contact2 in the
+      By default C2 is switched OFF ("Not present"); if you want to keep on charging on 3 phases after installing C2, you should change the setting Contact2 in the
       Setup Menu.

 # Multiple SmartEVSE controllers on one mains supply